angelicaroselie/gift_tax_calculator/README.md

-# This is a README file for the finnish gift tax calculator.
+# Python based Finnish gift tax calculator

-## Installation
+## Installation:

-### Search information how to install python3 on your system.
+1. Search information how to install Python3 on your system.
-### Download the source code
+2. Download the source code
-### Run the tax calculator with python3
+3. Run the main file (gift_tax_calculator.py) with Python3